zwx8981/UNIQUE/README.md

 # Requirement:
 Python 3+
 PyTorch 1.4+
-Successfully tested on Ubuntu18.04, other OS (i.e., other Linux version, Windows)should also be ok.
+Successfully tested on Ubuntu18.04, other OS (i.e., other Linux distributions, Windows)should also be ok.

 # Usage
 ## Training on multiple databases for 10 sessions